gdbroman/broman.blog/_posts/2020/2020-11-15-the-urban-animal.md

 Technology's our god and the robot our hero: It does exactly what it's told, without complications.

-Sure, we're messy, vulnerable creatures.
+We're messy, vulnerable creatures.
 But as much as we'd like to, our truer nature cannot be overridden after a mere couple of hundred years.

 Being human is embarrassing - but only if we suppress it.
 Embracing it, one finds real beauty in it.